 · Aquaponics, Hydroponics systems

-· Using renewable energy sources, such as: solar, wind, geothermal
+and use renewable energy sources, such as solar, wind, geothermal

 Parks, Vertical gardens, Green and Blue corridors

-Botanist and green architects could use Biophilia, which translates to “love of life”.
-This design is shown to reduce stress, improve cognitive performances and support positive emotions; therefore, a biophilic office design like the ones below will improve office performance!
+Botanists and green architects could use Biophilia, which translates to "love of life," in their designs.
+Biophilia has been shown to reduce stress, improve cognitive performance and support positive emotions; therefore, a biophilic office design like the ones below will improve office performance!

 Green roofs & Edible vertical gardens

-Food systems are major contributors to climate change.
+Food systems are significant contributors to climate change.
 Agriculture is responsible for 30-35 percent of greenhouse gases emitted globally.
-Sources are: transportation, soil degradation which releases carbon and emissions from fertilized soils.
+Sources are transportation and soil degradation, releasing carbon and emissions from fertilized soils.

-Growing food in a local environment, such as green roof gardens, hydroponics and aquaponics are examples of how urban environment with a minimal negative impact can combat food insecurity and climate change.
+Growing food in a local environment, such as green roof gardens, hydroponics, and aquaponics, is an example of how an urban environment with a minimal negative impact can combat food insecurity and climate change.

-Other than growing local, fresh vegetables, roof gardens have many other positive environmental impacts such as carbon sinks, lowering the UHI effect through evapotranspiration, conserve energy, reduce runoffs and create ecosystems for the pollinators, such as honey bees and birds.
+Besides growing local, fresh vegetables, roof gardens have many other positive environmental impacts, such as carbon sinks, lowering the UHI effect through evapotranspiration, conserving energy, reducing runoffs, and creating ecosystems for the pollinators such as honey bees and birds.

-My favorite French botanist, Patrick Blanc, is the inventor of the modern vertical hydroponics garden.
-His designs are not just esthetically beautiful, but they also reduce considerably the UHI effect.
+My favorite French botanist, Patrick Blanc, is the modern vertical hydroponics garden inventor.
+His designs are not just esthetically beautiful, but they also considerably reduce the UHI effect.

-Engineers can create Aquaponics, hydroponics systems, such as the ones we have at my university (UDC).
-This is a great way to reduce food insecurity and mitigate climate change.
+Building aquaponics and hydroponics systems, such as those at my university (UDC), reduce food insecurity and mitigates climate change.

-Water scarcity will be a problem for future generations, therefore we must preserve our fresh water.
-Designing cities with permeable pavement (first picture), installing rain gardens (second picture), and rain water cisterns (3rd picture) is essential to capture rain water, preventing floods and runoffs.
-The pictures bellow were taken at my university.
+Water scarcity will be a problem for future generations; therefore, we must preserve our freshwater.
+Designing cities with permeable pavement (first picture), installing rain gardens (second picture), and rainwater cisterns (third picture) is essential to capture rainwater, preventing floods and runoffs.
+The photos below were taken at my university.

 Renewable energy sources: solar, wind, geothermal

-We need cities with good energy policies, based on energy saving, efficient technologies and renewable energy sources.
-Solar energy engineers can design special solar panels which can be used on office buildings and private houses.
-Another great idea is mixing up solar power with green roofs.
+We need cities with good energy policies based on energy-saving, efficient technologies, and renewable energy sources.
+We must design solar panels which can be used on office buildings and private house, or mixing solar panels with green roofs.

 Geothermal energy is another renewable source, using Earth’s heat.
-Hungary has plenty of this resource.
+Hungary, where I was born, has plenty of this resource.

-Engineers could and should design cities with reduced automobile traffic and more public transport, cycling and pedestrian walk-ways (like the free general public transportation implemented in Luxembourg on March 01.
-2020).
-This would promote public health and well-being.
-Public transport, for example tram systems, should be powered by renewable energy source.
-We can also find ways to repurpose or recycle our waste such as plastic, using recycled, single-use plastic for pavement.
-Building solar roadways would be another great solution for making the link to the future!
+We must design cities with reduced automobile traffic and more public transport, cycling, and pedestrian walkways (like the free general public transportation implemented in Luxembourg on March 01.
+2020), promoting public health and well-being.
+Renewable energy sources should power public transport.
+We can also find ways to repurpose or recycle our waste, such as plastic, using recycled, single-use plastic for pavement.
+Building solar roadways would be another excellent solution for a link to the future!

-An average person in the US throws away almost five pounds of solid waste every day.
-This is a major environmental problem because most of it ends up in landfills or incinerators emitting GHG, heating the planet and poisoning the land, air and water ways.
-City governments highest priority has to be waste prevention, reduction and must move towards circular economy.
+An average person in the US throws away almost five pounds of solid waste every day, which creates a major environmental problem.
+Most of this waste ends up in landfills or incinerators emitting GHG, heating the planet, and poisoning the land, air, and waterways.
+The city government's highest priority has to be waste prevention and reduction and must move towards a circular economy.
 Household composting should be mandatory.

-What is the kind of future for humanity and its role in the Ecosphere that you would like to see?
+What kind of future for humanity and its role in the Ecosphere would you like to see?

-What is the future that you think we will see in 50 years, 100 years, 1000 years!
+What future do you think we will see in 50 years, 100 years, 1000 years!
 Are you an optimist, realist, pessimist?
-What are some of the major issues that you think will need to be addressed by human society in the future?
+What are some of the significant issues that you think will need to be addressed by human society in the future?

-I am cautiously optimistic, hoping to see that humanity will start to take good care of our environment and respect nature and other species.
-I would like to see more sustainable developments, more green cities and places in the future.
-And perhaps, we should move beyond that (my favorite: the movie “Avatar”, how they live, love and respect nature!)
+I am cautiously optimistic, hoping that humanity will start to take good care of our environment and respect nature and other species.
+I would like to see more sustainable developments and more green cities and places in the future.
+And perhaps, we should move beyond that!
+I love the movie “Avatar,” how they live, love, and respect nature!

-Major issues: Climate change, plastic pollution, fossil fuel companies, over-consumption and over-use of synthetic chemicals, fertilizers, over-construction, destructions of wetlands, forests, mangroves, lack of respect to our nature in general!
+Major issues: Climate change, plastic pollution, fossil fuel companies, over-consumption and over-use of synthetic chemicals, fertilizers, developments, destructions of wetlands, forests, and mangroves, and lack of respect for our nature in general!